matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 469) Instance Templates?
 Answer: Why do you need to specify all the VM instance details (Image, instance type) every time you launch an instance?
 How about creating an Instance Template?
 Define machine type, image, labels, startup scripts and other properties.
 Used to create VM instances and managed instance groups.
 Provides a convenient way to create similar instances.
-Cannot be updates.
+Cannot be updated.
 To make a change, copy an existing template and modify it.
 Optional Image family can be specified (example-debian-9).

 470) Creating VM instance with HTTP server, ways?